-While the holidays may look a little different this year, there’s a good chance compressed air will be part of your new or old traditions.
+There’s a good chance compressed air will be part of your new or old traditions.
 And not just during the holidays, during every day of the year.

-Compressed air is used in more than 70% of manufacturing processes*—meaning most products encounter compressed air at one point or another.
+Compressed air is used in more than 70% of manufacturing processes1—meaning most products encounter compressed air at one point or another.
 And even those that don’t usually indirectly come in contact with compressed air.

 Many road construction projects and building infrastructure developments also use compressed air for one job or another.
 So many roads, bridges or buildings most likely encounter compressed air on a regular basis.

 Think about the food you eat, the clothes you wear, the car you drive, the packages you send or receive this holiday season and beyond, and you’ll realize compressed air is everywhere.

 Here are Some Examples of Why Compressed Air is the True Secret Santa Every Day of the Year

 You’re bound to get a holiday popcorn tin.
 And if not that, I bet you’ll encounter something with sprinkles or icing this holiday season.
 You can thank (or curse in January) compressed air and operations like Signature Brands, LLC for all those tasty holiday treats.